att-innovate/charmander/README.md

 The collected measurements can afterwards be **analyzed** using the included Spark analytics workbench and subsequently those results can be **fed back** in to the scheduler.

+Obviously this lab-setup can be used for other use-cases like testing and analyzing machine-learning based anomaly-detection or profiling algorithms, or simply serving as the load-pattern verification authority in a continuous integration environment.

 #### Setup and Run Charmander